British weather in July

 1995 Dry, sunny, and hot (18.6).
 Widespread readings over 30C from the 20th on, culminating in 32.6 at Heathrow on the 31st.
 There was a 36 day drought in London from 28 July to 30 August.

 1996 Dry, sunny, and warm.
 There were some cool nights at the start of the month, and NW winds brought sunshine, showers, and thunder.
-It warmed up on the 9th.
-33.0C on Jersey on the 22nd.
+It then warmed up on the 9th.
+33.0C was recorded on Jersey on the 22nd, and 33.2 at Boxworth (south Cambs.) the same day.
 The 16 month period from April 1995 to the end of July 1996 was the driest at Manchester (airport) since records began.
-Violent thunderstorms on the 23rd, with flooding in Sussex and Aberdeen.
-Heavy hailstorm at St Albans on the 23rd.
+There were some violent thunderstorms on the 23rd, with flooding in Sussex and Aberdeen, and there was a heavy hailstorm at St Albans that day.

 1997 Warm but changeable.
 The month started with heavy rain across northeast England and Scotland on the 1st, with severe flooding around Elgin, Forres, and Keith, and the Moray Firth.
 Kinloss recorded 76.6mm of rain in 36 hours, although more probably fell on parts of the Grampians.